GliaX/tourniquet/assembly_instructions/INSTRUCTIONS_EN.md

 |![Fig15](../assets/instructions/fig15.png)|
 |:-------------------------|

-13. Punch two holes through the external belt only (avoid the internal belt) where the holes are located on the back plate to mount it to the belt.
+13. Punch two holes through the external belt only **(avoid the internal belt)** where the holes are located on the back plate to mount it to the belt.
 Use a 7 mm head double cap rivet to fasten the back plate to the belt.

 |![Fig16](../assets/instructions/fig16.jpg)|![Fig17](../assets/instructions/fig17.jpg)|
 |:--------------------------------------|:-------------------------|

 14. Put the clip onto the belt.
-The clip is positioned so that the open end is always pointing toward the long end of the belt, capped end toward the buckle.
+The clip is positioned so that the open end is always pointing toward the long end of the belt, **capped end toward the buckle**.
 Slide the 3D printed clip onto the belt by 	putting the belt down through slot 1 and up through slot 2, as shown below.
 Pull the clip along 	length of belt until it reaches the back plate and the belt is taught.

 |![Fig18](../assets/instructions/fig18.png)|![Fig19](../assets/instructions/fig19.png)|
 |:--------------------------------------|:-------------------------|